 Non-surgical treatments, such as anti-inflammatory medicine and physical therapy, do not reverse spinal narrowing, but can provide a notable degree of pain relief and restored mobility, experts say.

 Surgical options include spinal decompression (or laminectomy), which involves removal of the bones, bone spurs and ligaments that exert pressure on spinal nerves.
 Spinal fusion, sometimes coupled with decompression, is another option.
 Delitto noted that both surgery and physical therapy are covered by Medicare, meaning that while surgery looks far more expensive on paper, physical therapy patients sometimes face slightly higher actual out-of-pocket costs.

 To assess the comparative benefits of each treatment, investigators focused on nearly 170 patients with lumbar spinal stenosis who sought care in western Pennsylvania.
 On average, participants were in their late 60s, and none had undergone prior surgery for the condition.
 All demonstrated similar mobility impairment, and on a pain scale of 1 to 10 all were rated 7 prior to treatment.

 With our new wellness center expansion on Parker Road and Mainstreet, we are thrilled to have enough room to now offer physical therapy for Parker residents.
-Give the office a call to make an appointment to see which approach will work best to enhance your health and quality of life.
+Click the link to schedule an appointment to see which approach will work best to enhance your health and quality of life.